es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 For uploading go into the scripts folder of the project in the terminal and run the following command:

-    $ python uploadDummy.py
+    $ python uploadMultiConfigS15.py

-This uploads the dummy bitfile in round about a minute.
+This uploads the s15 bitfile.
+After processing the last output should be "ready to proceed with uart".
 Make sure you use python version 3 instead of python version 2.

 ## Use of different elasticnode middleware functions in controlmanager

-With our example [main.c](../app/main.c) you can use different functions of the elasticnode.
+With our example [main.c](../app/main.c) you can use different functions of the elasticnode after uploading the bitfile.
 They are briefly described in the [README.md](../README.md) in the library "controlmanager".
 For using this functions run and build the main like explained in the last section.
 After that run